 FHA loans typically have lower interest rates than conventional loans.
 However there are fewer loan options to choose from, you’ll typically find only a 5 year adjustable rate, a 15 year fixed rate, and a 30 year fixed rate.
-What unfortunately comes with a lower interest rate, is a higher mortgage insurance premium.
+What unfortunately comes with a lower interest rate, is (sometimes) a higher mortgage insurance premium.
 Depending on the credit score and down payment, we’ll do the math and see which is lower.
 Here are the FHA mortgage insurance premiums effective March 20, 2023:

 FHA also has an upfront mortgage insurance premium of 1.75% which is financed into the loan amount.
 However if you were to streamline refinance your FHA loan into another FHA loan, within 3 years, you could get a partial refund of this premium back.

 It’s important to note that the loan limits on FHA loans increase if you purchase a multi-unit property, and the minimum down payment is still 3.5%.
-These loan limits are effective for contracts beginning Jan 1 2022:
+These loan limits are effective for loan limits in 2023:

 - 1 Unit: $1,089,300